 Ingested files should be scanned for viruses at an early stage.
-Infected files should be quarantined or removed from the system so they do not adversely affect the processing
+Infected files should be quarantined or removed from the system so they do not adversely affect the processing system, infect other data or be passed to other systems during later stages of the e-discovery process.

-7 One commonly used mechanism is Media (MIME) detection.
+8 One commonly used mechanism is Media (MIME) detection.
 Multipurpose Internet Mail Extensions (MIME) is a seminal Internet standard that enables the grafting of text enhancements, foreign language character sets (Unicode) and multimedia content (e.g., photos, video, sounds and machine code) onto plain text emails.
 Virtually all email travels in MIME format.
 For more information on this, see Ball at 22.